corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 In Rust, some traits can't be used as trait objects with `dyn Trait`.

-When a trait can't be used with dynamic dispatch, we say it's "not dyn compatible."

-This has an impact on how you can use these traits in your code.
+When a trait can't be used with dynamic dispatch, we say it's "not dyn compatible." [^object-safety] This has an impact on how you can use these traits in your code.
-Dyn compatibility is based on a set of rules that determine whether a trait can be turned into a trait object.

-Once you understand why these rules exist, you'll know how to get around them by choosing a better design for your trait.
+[^object-safety]: The concept used to be called "object safety" until Rust 1.84.0.
+If you're reading older resources, they mean the same thing.
+The name got changed because it was confusing.

+    "Object safety" suggests that Rust has "objects" in the traditional OOP sense and that the term is about "safety", which is misleading.
+    The new term "dyn compatibility" does a better job of saying that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch, although I personally don't like either of the terms, but to be honest, I also can't think of a better name that is both short and accurate.

+I think that's one are where the Rust compiler could print a more helpful error message.

 Fixing the issue is mostly about tradeoffs between compile-time generics and runtime polymorphism and learning when each one fits.
-This lets you write more deliberate, flexible Rust.
+Once you understand the concept, you'll know how to get around the issues by choosing a better design for your trait.

-{% info(title="Quick Summary", icon="crab") %}
+{% info(title="Quick Help", icon="crab") %}

 If the compiler told you a trait is **"not dyn compatible"** your trait can't be used as `dyn Trait` because it has a method that can't go through dynamic dispatch, usually one that returns `Self`, takes no `self`, or is generic.

 To fix it, pick one:

-- use generics instead of `&dyn Trait`
 - add `where Self: Sized` to the offending method
 - return `Box<dyn Trait>` instead of `Self`, or
+- use generics instead of `&dyn Trait`
 - split the trait in two

 Continue reading to understand the tradeoffs between each approach.

-{% end %}

-{% info(title="Dyn Compatibility and Object Safety", icon="crab") %}

-This concept used to be called "object safety" until Rust 1.84.0.
-If you're reading older resources, they mean the same thing.

-The name got changed because it was confusing.

-"Object safety" suggests that Rust has "objects" in the traditional OOP sense and that the term is about "safety", which is misleading.
-The new term "dyn compatibility" does a better job of saying that it's about whether a trait can be used with `dyn Trait` for dynamic dispatch, although I personally don't like either of the terms, but to be honest, I also can't think of a better name that is both short and accurate.

 {% end %}

 ## The Error Message